putuphillipsteven/blp-be/README.md

 ### Generate hexa key

 I'm gonna start from generate random hexa key.
-You need to run a command `openssl rand -hex16`, i run this on `Git Bash`
+You need to run a command `openssl rand -hex 16`, i run this on `Git Bash`